-Originally edited & published at The Examiner.
+Originally published by The San Francisco Examiner.

 If the Raiders leave the Bay Area and return to Los Angeles — now more a likelihood than an idle threat — the seeds may be planted this week about 15 miles from O.co Coliseum in a San Francisco hotel.